Choosing Child Car Seats

 The child car seat you choose, must:

-- Conform to the United Nations standard, ECE Regulation 44.04 or R 44.03 or to the new i-size regulation
+- Conform to the United Nations standard, ECE Regulation 44.04 (or R 44.03) or to the new i-size regulation, R129.
+Look for the 'E' mark label on the seat.

 - Be suitable for your child's weight and size